How To Pay Off Debt With No Money:

 Check out my post – How to Start Your Debt Free Journey for more info.

-When my husband and I were working on our debt free journey we utilized the debt snowball method.
+When my husband and I were trying to get out of debt with no money, we utilized the debt snowball method.

 The debt snowball is very simple.
 You take all of your debts and write them down, smallest to largest.
 Ignore the interest rates and monthly payments amount.

 Take your smallest debt and throw everything you possibly can at your debt.
 You scrimp and save and put every extra penny towards your smallest debt.

-I do mean every extra bit of money, there were times when I would send in extra payments of $10-15 four to five times each month.
+I do mean every extra bit of money, there were times when I would send in extra payments of $10-15 dollars four to five times each month.
 I know it isn’t a lot of money, but those little amounts add up quicker than you realize.

 Depending on your situation it may take a few weeks or a few months to pay it off, but get your first debt paid off.

 Once your first debt is paid off, you add the old monthly payment towards the payment of your second largest debt.
 Then you begin the process again.
 By adding the original payment amount to the second debt you are finally able to start making traction.